cwendorf/EASI/B-Tutorials/README.md

 ---

-## Tutorial Examples with Simple Fictional Data
+## Tutorials with Simple Fictional Data

 ### Overview of the Examples

-- Examples are from the Wendorf (2009)
+- Examples are from Wendorf (2019)
 - Examples for a variety of research designs are included
 - Examples show both the default output and the available options
 - Examples include estimation, plots, significance tests, and effect sizes